DeepPhe/DeepPhe-Viz-v1/README.md

 npm install
 ````

 Then put your neo4j database connection username and password in `config.json`.
-This assumes that you've loaded the DeepPhe NLP gerenated data into your Neo4j database.
+This assumes that have a running neo4j server and you've loaded the DeepPhe NLP gerenated data into your Neo4j database.

 ## Launching The Viz Server